kiba/Writings/for_science/chp13_return.md

 **Three hours later**

-Heigus particles were energy fields that permeated throughout the universe, serving as an infinite source of energy, allowing technological civilizations to effectively cheat entropy.
+Heigus particles were energy fields that permeated throughout the universe, serving as an infinite source of energy, allowing technological civilizations to effectively cheat entropy, though compared to other sources, it wasn't necessary superior, but it was the only source of energy that work anywhere.

-Sasaki was worried that electronics and equipments would malfunction when they cross universes, but it didn't seem to be the case.
+Sasaki was worried that electronics and equipments would malfunction when they cross universes, but happily, it didn't seem to be the case.

 It became her job, then, to tutor her hosts, including the Cylon in the science and engineering applications of the Heigus particles.